So You Think You Can... Tango, Buenos Aires

 Tortoni is a part of the city's history and is a must for Tango lovers.
 After the dance lessons (approximately 1 hour) snacks and coffee or tea are available.
 The afternoon is at leisure to enjoy the wonderful ambience of Buenos Aires.
 (B)

 1 hour lesson.
 Afternoon is at leisure.
 (B)

 Full Day Gaucho Fiesta

 Today you experience a colourful and fun day at an estancia on the outskirts of Buenos Aires with the opportunity to try out your own equestrian skills before watching the experts.
-After arriving at the estancia and sampling the traditional empanadas, meat pasties which are either oven-baked or deep fried, you may visit the grounds on foot or take the opportunity to ride round on horseback, enjoying the comfortable sheepskin cushioning the saddle with the reins resting in one hand.
+After arriving at the estancia and sampling the traditional empanadas, meat pasties that are either oven-baked or deep-fried, you may visit the grounds on foot or take the opportunity to ride around on horseback, enjoying the comfortable sheepskin cushioning the saddle with the reins resting in one hand.

 Wearing the typical bombacha de campo -the cuffed pleated trousers- calf-length boots and wide leather belt, the gauchos dance opposite their chinas who swirl from side to side in their long ruffled dresses, in a display of courtship and chivalry.
 After this, the entertainment shifts location to a neighbouring field for an impressive show of the skills that are in fact part and parcel of the gaucho's animal-herding job, combining precision with speed.
 The tour is shared with other visitors.

 Tango Lessons At The Estancia